elibarrow/BAE305-SP24-LAB4/README.md

 Gain = (0.288 V)/(0.280 V)
 Gain = 1.03 V

 Note: Since we were running low on time in the lab we did not connect the function generator to find out an record what the frequency limit was for the 741 op amp.
+'THIS MAY NEED TO HAVE MORE EXPLANATION BUT I AM NOT SURE'

+### Circuit 5 ###

 The next circuit that we built was an integrating op amp, the schematic for that circuit is shown below.
 <p align="center">